clulab/conceptdiscovery/README.md

     DiscoveryDocument(s"doc$i", scoredSentences)
   }
 ```
-We load the ConceptDiscoverer from the config file and apply it to the docuemtns:
+We load the ConceptDiscoverer from the config file and apply it to the documents:
 ```
 val conceptDiscovery = ConceptDiscoverer.fromConfig()
 val concepts = conceptDiscovery.discoverConcepts(documents)
 ```

+For example, TODO ZHENG: print concepts here.